Aluc4d/Nyx09/README.md

 > 💡 Run PowerShell as Administrator for full functionality.

-> 💡 Enter this command:
-Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

-> 💡 Type Y To Accept execution policy:

 > 💡 Copy DNS-SHES.ps1 To Desktop Via File explorer

-> 💡 Enter this command in Powershell To start the script:
+> 💡 Enter this command in Powershell To start the script: powershell -ExecutionPolicy Bypass -File "C:\Users\admin\Desktop\DNS-SHES.ps1"
-& "$env:USERPROFILE\Desktop\DNS-SHES.ps1"

 ## ⚠️ Disclaimer